yorkie/react-native-wechat/.github/ISSUE_TEMPLATE.md

 Please follow above issue templates:

-1. Bug Report or Documentation Issue or Questions and Help ?
+1. Bug Report or Documentation Issue or Questions and Help?

 2. Which `react-native-wechat` version are you using?